Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pnn** Motor driver number
 * **Tn** Encoder type: 0=none, 1=linear quadrature encoder on axis, 2=quadrature encoder on motor shaft, 3=Duet closed loop magnetic sensor (based on the AS5047D)
 * **Cn.n** Encoder counts per full step (when using a quadrature encoder on motor shaft) [count per mm will become available as support for linear encoders is implemented]
 * **En.n:m.m** Error thresholds.
 Closed loop errors greater than m will be treated as a stall.
 Closed loop errors greater than n will be treated as a pre-stall.
-The action that is taken on a stall/pre-stall can be configured using M915.
-Note: Although this is supported on the 1HCL closed loop boards, it is not yet supported in the main RepRap Firmware.
+The action that is taken on a stall/pre-stall can be configured using the [event system](/User_manual/RepRapFirmware/Events)
 * **Rn.n** Proportional constant
 * **In.n** Integral constant
 * **Dn.n** Derivative constant